yegors/RTLSDR-Airband/README.md

 User's manual is now on the [wiki](https://github.com/rtl-airband/RTLSDR-Airband/wiki).

+## Optional dependencies

+The SRT output feature requires the development files for `libsrt`.
+When building with CMake leave the `-DSRT` option enabled (default) and ensure that `pkg-config` can locate the `srt` library.
+If the library is missing the build system will automatically disable SRT support.

 ## Credits and thanks

 I hereby express my gratitude to everybody who helped with the development and testing